waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 But I did so because the AI was really just playing randomly.
 It didn't have any prior experience that it was using in order to make these sorts of judgments.
-Now let the AI train itself on, like, 10,000 games.
+`Now` let the AI train itself on, like, 10,000 games.
-I'm going to let the AI play 10,000 games of Nim against itself.
+I'm going to `let the AI play 10,000 games of Nim against itself`.
 Every time it wins or loses, it's going to learn from that experience and learn in the future what to do and what not to do.
 So here then, I'll go ahead and run this again.